Let's get started2 min

 But the music never ends53 s

-Live music of every kind runs along almost every street of Scotland's largest city, Britain's first UNESCO City of Music, and DJ Jim Gellatly is the perfect guide to lead you to where it happens.
+Fire, flood and fortune bring changes.
+But live music is an essential, unchanging part of Scotland's largest city, Britain's first UNESCO City of Music, and DJ Jim Gellatly is the perfect guide to lead you to where it happens.

 Find the flat where Franz Ferdinand played their first gig, the venue where 15-year-old Lulu debuted, the theatre that launched Stan Laurel's career.